-If you were injured in a DUI accident or another type of accident involving an intoxicated person, you might be entitled to compensation for your damages under Indiana’s personal injury laws.
+If you were injured in a DUI accident or another type of accident involving a visibly intoxicated person, you might be entitled to compensation for your damages under Indiana’s personal injury laws.
 When a person causes an injury, that person can be held liable for the victim’s medical bills, lost wages, physical pain, emotional suffering, and other losses.
 The law provides a way for victims to seek compensation.

 In addition, when an intoxicated person causes the injury, Indiana’s Dram Shop Act may also apply.
 This is an Indiana law that holds the person or business who furnished the alcohol liable for an injured person’s damages.

 You may be able to sue a bar owner, convenience store owner, company party host, or someone else for providing alcohol to a person who was obviously too drunk to drive.
 If a drunk driver or otherwise intoxicated person has injured you, call 1-800-265-9881 now to speak with an Indianapolis dram shop liability attorney.

 You Can Talk to Someone Right Now About Your Dram Shop Claim!